 The virus is transmitted to humans who make contact with food or household items contaminated by rodents.
 The disease is carried by the rodent population in several parts of West Africa.
 The number of Lassa fever infections across West Africa every year is between 100,000 to 300,000, with about 5,000 deaths.
 In 2019 alone, the disease claimed more than 160 lives in Nigeria.

 In some areas of Sierra Leone and Liberia, 10 to 16 percent of the people admitted to hospitals annually have Lassa fever.
 The number of cases usually climbs in January due to weather conditions during the dry season.

-Nigerian authorities recently announced increased emergency measures to contain the latest outbreak of Lassa fever.
+Authorities in Nigeria recently announced increased emergency measures to contain the latest outbreak of Lassa fever.
 29 people were declared dead at the end of January this year.
 Another 195 people were suspected of being contaminated.
 This year so far, 19 states have recorded at least one confirmed case across 60 Local Government Areas.
-Of all confirmed cases, 89% are from Edo (38%), Ondo (38%) and Ebonyi (11%) states (see Annex 1)
+Of all confirmed cases, 89% are from Edo (38%), Ondo (38%) and Ebonyi (11%) states (figure 1)

 The predominant age-group affected ranges from 11 to 40 years.
 Both males and females are exposed to the virus, with the same symptoms.
 The number of suspected cases has increased but is lower than the numbers reported in 2019.

 Nigeria is among the youngest countries on the globe, with 44% percent of its population being below the age of 15.
 11 out of every 25 Nigerians are children, meaning that the birth rate is high.
 This can lead to overpopulation in a country already struggling to provide its people with basic social services.
 In the northern region of Nigeria particularly, the maternal mortality rate is also very high.
 Currently, Nigeria is the highest contributor to maternal mortality in Central and Western Africa and accounts for 14% of the global maternal mortality rate.